blawson69/LootGenerator/README.md

 ```

 ## --config
-Provides an interface for setting defaults for the `--show` command's [`--mod`](#--mod) parameter and for [exporting tables](#--export).
+Provides an interface for setting defaults for the `--show` command's [`--mod`](#--mod) parameter, and for [exporting tables](#--export).

 ## --setup
-Prior to use, you must run this function to populate the loot database.
-This uses tables found in the DMG and PHB.
+Prior to first use, you must run this function to populate the loot database with items found in the treasure tables in the DMG and items from the PHB.
+After installation, you will receive a dialog with a button for running this command.

 ```
 !loot --setup